 - there are timetabling constraints within a school

-Click here for the School Based enrolments application page.
+Go to the School Based Enrolments application page.

 Students can apply to enrol with SIDE through the Referral Program.
 This Program is coordinated by SIDE’s school psychologists and is designed to provide support for students who are unable to attend a regular school due to:

 - severe medical/chronic health problems